-- promote the use of stormwater methods that minimise, retain, treat and reuse stormwater runoff within the development for non-potable uses such as toilets, laundries, irrigation andfire fighting - ensure treated the quality of stormwater is of a standard suitable for the proposed use where it will be used in contact with people - ensure specifications for stormwater treatment devices take into account habitat requirements.
+- (a) promote the use of stormwater methods that minimise, retain, treat and reuse stormwater runoff within the development for non-potable uses such as toilets, laundries, irrigation and fire fighting - (b) ensure once treated that the quality of stormwater is of a standard suitable for the proposed use where it will be used in contact with people

-(c) Minimise effects of development
+- (c) ensure specifications for stormwater treatment devices take into account habitat requirements. - 3.
+Minimise effects of development